Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

-\paragraph{Reinforcement Learning (RL)} The RL concept is based on learning how to map situations and environment states to actions in order to maximize the long-term reward signal.
-The RL-agent is not apprised which action to choose; instead, it discovers the actions that achieve the highest reward by trying different combinations and receiving immediate gains and penalties, which can be modeled as a Markov Decision Process (MDP).
+\paragraph{Markov Decision Process (MDP)-based Learning} This RL concept is based on learning how to map MDP's states to actions in order to maximize the long-term reward signal.
+The RL-agent is not apprised which action to choose; instead, it discovers the actions that achieve the highest reward by trying different combinations and receiving immediate gains and penalties, which can be modeled as MDP process.
 Different from the bandit learning, the RL chosen action does not impact only the direct reward, but also all subsequent situations and related rewards.
-These two features, trial and error, and search and delayed reward assignment, are the key characteristics of the RL enabling it to learn by interacting with its environment and then adapting to it.
-This principle is illustrated in Fig. \ref{DRL}.
-Deep Reinforcement Learning (DRL) \cite{DRL, 9207771} combines reinforcement learning and the deep learning.
-The DRL is well-suited and even indispensable, when the environment is highly dynamic and dimensional and the number of states is large or continuous.
-In such a scenario, the traditional RL cannot perform efficiently.
-Hence, the powerful ability representation of DNN is used to solve the continuous or huge state-action space problem.
-Using the DRL becomes a powerful solution in numerous fields, including robotics, 5G networks, and security, even though applications are still in their infancy.
+Deep Reinforcement Learning (DRL) \cite{DRL, 9207771} combines reinforcement learning and the deep learning, as illustrated in Fig. \ref{DRL}.
+The DRL is well-suited, and even indispensable, when the environment is highly dynamic and dimensional and the number of states is large or continuous.